JeffMGreg/beaver/README.md

 ======
 ![alt tag](https://raw.github.com/JeffMGreg/beaver/master/beaver.jpg)

+## Description
-a simple GoLang logging package that supports levels and colors when writing to the terminal.
+A simple GoLang logging package that supports levels and colors when writing to the terminal.
 A project that I'm writing to help me learn Go.
-Probably wound't use in production... but you already knew that ;)
+Probably shouldn't use in production.

 ## Usage
 ```go